The Real Housewives of Atlanta Reunion Recap: Bone Collector

 We start the episode with Andy milling around backstage with the ladies and there’s a clip of Andy talking to Tyrone on the phone.
 I desperately hope we get more of that and I know we will.
 Andy catches up with all the ladies: Kandi just finished her run on Broadway in Chicago, Cynthia is 51 now, and NeNe has taken to calling herself “Elder Leakes.”
 For some reason, that immediately made me think of a Handmaid’s Tale–type dystopian future where society is controlled by aging Real Housewives.

 Right away, Andy asks Kenya if there’s any word of a “Baby Twirl” and Kenya stutters out a yes.
 Y’ALL.
 If someone says, “Are you pregnant?” and you’re really pregnant, your answer isn’t “Is that a question?”
 There ain’t no baby, right?
 I mean, c’mon.
 They asked her how far along she is or when they could expect a baby and she said, “Late this year.”
 Like the baby is a single.
 “We got a baby dropping at the end of the year!”
 Kenya can’t even talk like a mother.
 She says she doesn’t want to give too many details and get past a “safe place.”
 Kenya.
 The whole thing is women won’t publicly announce until they’ve reached a certain point.
-Not half-announce it on a reality TV show reunion and then walk it back when people start asking questions.
+Not half-announce it on a reality-TV show reunion and then walk it back when people start asking questions.

 The first topic of conversation is a montage of everyone’s looks and wigs.
 It’s fun to see the era when the wigs really kicked into overdrive.
 Kandi also went through a “rooster phase,” according to one of the “fan” questions.
 Andy takes the fashion montage to ask Shereé when She by Shereé will be dropping.
 Her answer “Joggers.
 Lifestyle.
 Probably more September.”
 We’ll see Baby by Kenya before She by Shereé.